Spencer-Gardner/CS260/notes.md

 | `JSON`     | A lightweight data-interchange format used to share information across programs.       | `{"a":3, "b":"fish"}`    |
 #### Common Operators
 When dealing with a number variable, JavaScript supports standard mathematical operators like `+` (add), `-` (subtract), `*` (multiply), `/` (divide), and `===` (equality).
 For string variables, JavaScript supports `+` (concatenation) and `===` (equality).
-- Strict Equality (===) --> Checks whether its two operands are equal, returning a Boolean result.
+- Strict Equality (`===`) --> Checks whether its two operands are equal, returning a boolean result.
 Unlike the equality operator, the strict equality operator always considers operands of different types to be different.
 Because strict equality is considered more intuitive, it is almost always preferred and should be used in your code.
-  -  Truthy = Value coerced to being true.
+  -  "Truthy" = Value coerced to being true.
-  -  Falsy = Value coerced to being false
+  -  "Falsy" = Value coerced to being false
 ```js
 1 == '1';
 // OUTPUT: true